 The southern Slavic states of Slovenia, Croatia, Bosnia-Herzegovina, Serbia and Macedonia begin to merge into a single nation following the First World War.
 But the legacy of a 400-year occupation by the Islamic Ottoman Empire and traditional tension between Roman Catholics and Orthodox Christians frustrate attempts for unity.
 Following the Second World War, Yugoslav communists led by Marshal Josip Broz Tito take control of the government, declaring the Federal People's Republic of Yugoslavia on 29 November 1945.

 The veneer of Yugoslav stability begins to crumble when Tito dies on 4 May 1980.
 The prosperous northern states of Croatia and Slovenia start to agitate for autonomy.
 Macedonia and the Muslim majorities in Bosnia-Herzegovina and the Serbian province of Kosovo repeat the call.
 Serbia has political power under the federation and does not want change.
 The poorer southern state of Montenegro supports the centralised federation and backs Serbia.
 More background.

 Born on 19 June 1945 in Petnijca, a village near Savnik in the mountains of Montenegro.
-His father is a nationalist 'Chetnik' who fights the Germans and the communists during the Second World War and is jailed by the communists at the war's end.
+His father is a nationalist Chetnik who fights the Germans and the Yugoslav communists during the Second World War and is jailed by the communists at the war's end.
 Much of Karadzic's childhood is spent under the sole care of his mother.

-In 1960 Karadzic moves to Sarajevo, the capital of Bosnia, where he studies medicine at the University of Sarajevo, graduating as a physician and psychiatrist.
+Karadzic moves to Sarajevo, the capital of Bosnia, in 1960.
+He studies medicine at the University of Sarajevo, graduating as a physician and psychiatrist.
 Karadzic is also an aspiring poet.
 He publishes poetry, gives readings and writes books for children.

 Karadzic marries Ljiljana Zelen, a psychoanalyst and the daughter of an established and wealthy Serb family.
 The couple have a daughter, Sonja, and a son, Aleksandar Sasa.